eMirror Vol 30, No. 12 (2026-03-20)

 To register: https://IntroductionToZenWorkshop.eventbrite.ca ; for more information please see https://wwzc.org/introduction-zen-workshop-ottawa

-A combined sitting for associate and general students will take place in the Zendo on Saturday, February 21st.
-Arrival time is 9:15 a.m. (in time for First Bell).
+The Saturday, March 21st general sitting will take place in the Zendo.
+Please arrive by 9:15 a.m.
 The sitting ends at 11:30 a.m.
-Students attending are reminded to remain on the first floor.
-Seating is limited and registration is required: Register for Combined Sitting
+Students are reminded to stay on the first floor.

 Hermitage: